dariogarcia/dariogarcia.github.io/_posts/2022-04-14-scientific-publications.md

 * Scientific Paper Visibility is Unscientific: Papers visibility is directly affected by the impact factor of the journal or conference where it is published.
 Popular papers appear higher on search engines which results in a rich get richer process that impoverishes science.
 Journal/Conference impact factors suposedly determine their relevance, and consequently the visibility of published papers.
 However, impact factors are not a well defined score, and are linked to a given journal/conference, not to the papers themselves.
 As such, it is useless for evaluating paper quality.
 At the same time, impact factors are used by institutions to evaluate the contributions of researchers.
 This leads researchers to pursue publications of those venues instead of producing quality research.

+* Scientific Authorship & Contribution: Papers today may have from one author, to dozens of them.
+This dillutes the relevance of each researcher with regards to their own work, and complicates the task of attribution.
+It is often the case that one or more authors have not read the paper they sign, owning the right to authorship by rank or reputation.

+* Limited State-of-the-art: Researchers are responsible for contextualizing their work on previous research, understanding the context and implications of their work.
+As the number of research works grows, it quickly becomes unfeasible to find, read and integrate every related work.

-Ok.
-So these are the problem.
+Ok, so these are the problem.
 Seem like a lot.
 Let's see if we can find a few solutions.

 ### Solutions